 Interior upgrades are expected as well, with BMW's latest iDrive infotainment system with gesture control technology likely to be adopted.

 The i8 coupé currently costs from £106,310, but the facelifted model is expected to have a slight price increase.
-The Roadster will be priced above the coupé, so a starting price of more than £110,000 is possible.
+The Roadster will be priced above the coupé, so a starting price of more than £110,000 is probable.

 The updated i8 range will come soon after BMW's i electric car sub-brand launches a hot version of the i3.
 The i brand's models will benefit from a new business deal with Intel and Mobileye to help development of autonomous vehicles.
 The latest BMW 7 Series and BMW 5 Series both have semi-autonomous driving capabilities, and upgrades to the latest i8 could also include the hybrid inheriting this technology.